stuartherbert/putting-ansible-to-work/temporary-install-scripts.md

 ## Don't Do This!

 Yes, I've just shown you how to do it - now I'm telling you that you shouldn't.
-Why?
+Why not?
 Let's start by looking at the example script once more:

 <pre>
 #!/bin/bash